soulshake/Gandi-cookbook/Simple Hosting/auto-git-deployment.md

 We're using the [Gandi CLI](http://cli.gandi.net) for this tutorial, but you can also perform these steps within your Gandi account.

+## Warning

+Simple Hosting is not designed for use of git from within the instance.
+It only partially works and even the things we're doing below are very fragile.
+Do not make any changes to files directly on your instance, or you will get stuck and have to start over.

 ### Create a PHP/MySQL Simple Hosting Instance

     $ gandi paas create --name squirrels --type phpmysql --vhosts squirrels.gandi.xyz